bhavikmk/bhavikmk.github.io/_posts/2025-01-01-challenge.md

 - Swim for 5 KM
 - Swim for 10 KM

-**Others**
+**Calisthenics**

+- ~~10 L-sit Pullups~~
+- 20 L-sit Pullups
+- 10 Muscle ups
+- 20 Muscle ups
 - Do a handstand
-- Learn one hand support handstand
+- Learn one hand handstand

 ## Travel

 - ~~Do Solo Trip~~ (2 done)
 - Visit 28 States of INDIA (3 Done)
-- Visit a Country without heavy costs(20 in Lifetime)
+- Visit a Country without heavy expensess(20 in Lifetime)
 - Do a Trip Without Money (Only Survival Needs)
 - Visit Every Continent
 - Go Skydiving
 - Go Bungee Jumping
 - Go Paragliding
 - Go Parasailing
 - Learn to Surf
 - ~~Travel by Cycling in whole city~~ (June, 2022)
 - Travel Across Gujarat by Bike